Let Oomnitza be your single source of truth!

 Complete these actions:

-- Click the down arrow on the field that you want to map.
+- Click the down arrow on the OneLogin User ID field.

 - Select Add new Oomnitza users field.

-- Change the name of the field.
+- Change the name of the new field to OneLogin User ID.

 - Click CREATE.

-- Assign a sync key to one of the fields such as the email field.
+- Assign a sync key to a unique field, such as the Email.

-- Click NEXT.
+- Click UPDATE.

-Standard OneLogin to Oomnitza mappings
+Standard mappings

 The following OneLogin fields can be mapped to Oomnitza: